Naptie/PhigrosInfoCollector/README.md

 Feel free to visit it at https://phigros.neonmc.club.

-Apart from audio files, illustrations, and the 404 page, all the text information is served in JSON format.
+Apart from audio files, illustrations, and some pages, all the text information is served in JSON format.
 That means, it's hardly human-readable, but easy to parse using programs.

 By this means, accessing Phigros information becomes easier.

 ## Usage
 As said above, there's no need to clone this repository.
-All you need to do is parse the information that you've got from our site.
+All you need to do is parse the information that you get from our site.

 ### Structure of Files
 #### The File Tree
+Having an overview of the structure of our files before specifically learning about each file is rather a good idea.
 ```
 (root)
 ├── info.json